Medical Information and Accessibility

 Medical Documentation

-Medical documentation may be required to support the accommodation process.
-It will be used to determine needs and Banff Centre's ability to establish appropriate accommodation measures to satisfactorily address the functional limitations of the disability.
-You will not be required to provide specific confidential medical information such as a medical diagnosis except in rare circumstances involving complex needs.
-Once your medical documentation is received, it is stored securely in Participant Resources and is treated with the strictest confidence not to be shared to any third party without your prior written consent.
+Medical Documentation may be required to support the accommodation process.
+We recognise it takes time and effort on your part and appreciate your willingness to provide as it helps to confirm your needs and Banff Centre's ability to meet those needs.
+You are not required to provide a medical diagnosis.
+Once your medical documentation is received, it is stored securely in Participant Resources and will not be shared with any third party without your prior written consent.

 Service Dogs